 Here’s another simple hack for a bold design: split your infographic down the middle and invert the color scheme on either side.

 This kind of color scheme is particularly effective for visualizing diametrically opposing data.
-For example, look at how the inverted color scheme reflects day and night in this comparison infographic template:
+For example, look at how the inverted color scheme in this side by side comparison template, which contrasts virus and bacteria:

 comparison infographic virus vs bacteria